stcode09/safepass/README.md

 8) Clear clipboard option. <br>
 9) Contains no advertisments. <br>
 10) Quick copy of passwords, credit card details, and notes. <br>
+11) Reset master password. <br>

-<h2>Security Features</h2
+<h2>Security Features</h2>
 • The application encrypts all user data with AES-256 bit encryption. <br>
-• The key to encrypt the data is derived from the master password using a Password Based Key Derivation Function (PBKDF2 with Hmac SHA1).
+• The key to encrypt the data is derived from the Master Password using a Password Based Key Derivation Function (PBKDF2 with Hmac SHA1).
 The key is salted with a randomly generated 256-bit salt using Java's SecureRandom class.
-The encryption is performed with a 1024 iterations to encrypt the data.
+The encryption is performed with 1024 iterations to encrypt the data.
 This makes brute force attacks more difficult. <br>
+• The master password is never stored.
+Instead, it transformed into a 512-bit hash, and then salted (using PBKDF2 with Hmac SHA1).
+The result is then hashed 1024 times.
+The salt helps to protect from offline dictionary attacks and the 1024 iterations makes brute force attacks more difficult. <br>
+• The app auto-locks to prevent a security breach (customizable). <br>
+• Clears the cliipboard after exiting the application (customizable). <br>
+• Limited number of login attempts to prevent a security breach (customizable). <br>
+• No internet access permission used.
+Only permissions used are to read and write to external storage to suppor import and export of backups. <br>

 <h2> FAQ </h2>
 <b>1) How do I navigate within the application?</b> <br>
 A: Simply swipe left/right to navigate within the application <br>